RedHatInsights/export-service-go/README.md

 # Export Service

-The export service lets users request an archive of their data from various services on the platform, allowing them to explore and use their data with their own tools.
-Because many console dot applications export data for similar purposes, this service provides the necessary functionality that is common to export as a feature.
+The Export Service allows users to request and download data archives for auditing or use with their own tooling.
+Because many ConsoleDot applications need to export data, this service provides some common functionality.

 For more information on integrating with the export service, see the [integration documentation](docs/integration.md).